ExpressiveJS/expressive-parser/README.md

 # expressive-parser
 Parse a raw javascript Object into a formatted routes object.
-(Used in Expressive and tools)
+(Used in [Expressive.js](https://github.com/bugs181/Expressive.js) and tools)

 ### Example: ###